DaBusch/netbattalion/README.md

 A minimalistic Javascript reactivity framework to put javascript code into your HTML-dom attributes.
 Inspired by AlpineJS and HTMX.
 This may be the tinyest Javascript framework out there.

 Just 365 Bytes!!!
-(This README has 769 Bytes)
+(This README has 798 Bytes)

 <h3><a href="https://github.com/DaBusch/netbattalion/tree/main/netbatQuery">netbatQuery</a></h3>

 A JavaScript library designed to simplify HTML DOM tree traversal and manipulation and event handling like jQuery.
+Including Javascript module.

 640 Bytes